eiberham/dragonball/README.md

 ## :ship: Kubernetes

+This is a guideline for myself for running this api in a kubernetes cluster :stuck_out_tongue:

-Alternatively if you want to run it in a kubernetes cluster in your host machine do the following (tested on mac os with docker desktop):
+So alternatively, if you want to run it in a kubernetes cluster in your host machine do the following (tested on mac os with docker desktop):

 Install minikube